-Student Experience
+Student Experience:

 The attractiveness of Leeds Trinity to potential students is enhanced by its reputation for high quality learning and teaching, which is the product of a commitment to providing personalised, one-to-one support for students.
 This is reflected in traditionally high levels of student satisfaction.
+However, recent outcomes from the National Student Survey (NSS) are not where the University would want them to be and significant measures have been implemented to rectify this.
+The 2020 NSS improved on prior year indicating the right direction of travel towards re-achieving the target position.